bheimbu/evolutionary_ecology/docs/source/second_week.rst

               Local
                 ├── Monday
                 ├── Tuesday
-                └── Wednesday
+                ├── Wednesday
                 └── Thursday
                      └── Tutorial_1
                            ├── 18S
                            └── EF

+           2. Copy your best alignments from EF and 18S (from **Tuesday/Tutorial_1**) into their respective subfolders.
-           2. Start the ML analyses with following parameters (`Tree -> RAxML`):
+           3. Start the ML analyses with following parameters (`Tree -> RAxML`):

               - GTR GAMMA I (`Nucleotide Model: GTR GAMMA I`)
               - Rapid bootstrapping and search for best-scoring ML tree (`Algorithm: Rapid bootstrapping and search for best-scoring ML tree: Command line: -f a -x 1`)
               - 500 bootstrap replicates (`Number of starting trees or bootstrap replicates: 500`)
               - any other parameter in default settings

-           3. Write down how long the analyses took (in seconds).
+           4. Write down how long the analyses took (in seconds).

         .. tab:: Question